 What are the available types of Fraxel Lasers?

 There are two types:

-- Fraxel Repair: It is an ablative fractionated laser that uses a carbon dioxide laser to treat more severe cases.
+- Fraxel Repair: An ablative fractionated laser uses a carbon dioxide laser to treat more severe cases.
 This type goes deeper into the skin to target wrinkles, acne scarring, and texture.
-Due to it is the most powerful, it requires more extensive downtime.
+However, because it is the most powerful, it requires more extensive downtime.